somikoronAI-Source/smretrofit/README.md

 - **Customizable Parameters**: Adjust font size, thickness, and line spacing for visual annotations.

 ## Installation
+pip install smretrofit requires Python 3.7 or higher and includes all necessary dependencies.

 You can install the required packages using pip:
 ```bash